The Mystery of Edwin Drood (1935 film): Reception

 The film was released by Universal Pictures on February 4, 1935.

 In the book Universal Horrors, the film is described as "neither an all-out horror story nor a puzzling whodunnit" and defined in contemporary terms as "a quaintly charming and atmospheric Victorian melodrama" lacking real suspense.

 The film was generally well received by critics upon its release.
 William Boehnel of The New York World-Telegram declared the film "a thoroughly entertaining, exciting and atmospherically fine screen version of the novel."
 Eileen Creelman of the New York Sun declared it "a gruesome melodrama with enough action and background mystery to make it go."
 Bland Johaneson of the New York Daily Mirror declared the film "handsomely produced and acted" and that it would hold audiences in "complete interest."

 Andre Sennwald of The New York Times declared that "[the film's] combination of adroit direction and acting isn't strong enough to overcome an essentially weak narrative."
 In the United Kingdom, Kinematograph Weekly said that "Individual acting is very good, and the atmosphere is faithful in detail, but neither can invest the story development with strong suspense nor preserve its secret," concluding that "There is no denying that Claude Rains is a brilliant actor, this does not prevent his mannerisms and inflections from becoming a trifle monotonous."

-In a modern-day retrospective review, Craig Butler of AllMovie stated that "the film's screenplay, which is too often predictable and too seldom surprising" and that Stuart Walker had directed the film "efficiently and with a touch of flair here and there; it's not outstanding work."
+In a modern-day retrospective review, Craig Butler of AllMovie stated that the film's screenplay "is too often predictable and too seldom surprising" and that Stuart Walker had directed the film "efficiently and with a touch of flair here and there; it's not outstanding work."
 Butler concluded: "Where Drood shines is in its cast, led by a typically marvelous Claude Rains, who conveys the lust, shame, desperation, and determination of his character with aplomb.
 Douglass Montgomery is quite good in a dual role, and Heather Angel is appropriately lovely and timid.
 E.E.
 Clive and Zeffie Tilbury also are impressive in supporting roles."
 Butler stated that The Mystery of Edwin Drood "may not be a great film, but the actors make it decent entertainment."